Friday, 25 July 2025

 This one tops a lot of peoples' ranking lists - I can understand why, but it's not my personal number 1 choice... hardly a criticism though.
 As I said in the Heart of Darkness review above, I think all their albums from The Reaper up to 2003's Rheingold are tip-top - there's just some I like more than others.
 With 1996's Tunes of War, the band tread new territory seeing as this was the album that kicked off the beginning of their 'Middle Ages trilogy'.
 Naturally, this was a trilogy of concept albums with a different Medieval theme (1996's Tunes of War, 1998's Knights of the Cross and 1999's Excalibur) - and this instance, the band delve into Scotland's conflicts with England, and their fight for independence during the Middle Ages.
 Interestingly Grave Digger's fascination with Scotland wouldn't end here, but more about that in a later review!

 When it comes to concept albums, I've always considered the story/premise as secondary to the music in terms of importance.
 If the music sucks, then the album's just bad full-stop - it doesn't matter if the lyrics have been handled well or not.
 But I really like the way Grave Digger handle their concept albums (many more to come!); they stick to their power/speed/heavy metal style and bring the lyrics and topics in a way that is straightforward and easy to understand.
 They do occasionally touch on whatever music is generally associated subject matter in tiny amounts - with Tunes of War they add guitars to the bagpipe intro 'The Brave', and it exists to set the mood of the album only.
 The rest of this CD is pure Grave Digger goodness as you'd expect.
 Basically, when the band write concept albums, they almost always still sound like Grave Digger!!
 Some bands seem to suddenly forget who they are when they have a pop at making a concept record - look at Judas Priest's Nostradamus!
 On that album they managed to stretch the whole thing out to over 100+ minutes and dabble with orchestral instrumentation!
-This is not a Grave Digger thing to at all.
+This is not the Grave Digger way.

 Anyway, the music has gotten maybe a little more power metal at this stage - but it's such a natural progression from the last 2 albums that I still think the difference in sound is very minimal overall.
 Like I said, the band don't do anything drastically different.
 Songs like 'William Wallace (Braveheart)' and 'Scotland United' are fast and heavy, but also have that anthemic charm about them thanks to the huge backing vocals during the choruses.
 The massive choruses to 'The Dark of the Sun' and 'The Bruce (The Lion King)' in particular make me want to join the rebellion, and I'm not even Scottish!!
 I'm English!
 Some tracks like 'The Battle of Flodden' and 'Cry for Freedom (James the VI)' are, tight, crunchy speed metal cuts that slot alongside the more anthemy numbers very nicely.
 Others such as 'The Truth' come with a nice level of keyboard-driven atmosphere to accompany the pure heavy metal riffage.
 The band also get slow and melodic on 'The Ballad of Mary (Queen of Scots)', and it only enhances the enjoyment of this album further.
 It's a ballad that doesn't kill the pacing of the record.
 'Rebellion (The Clans Are Marching)' is a fan-favourite for good reason and almost always gets played live.